assalasArab/assalasArab/README.md

 - 📫 How to reach me **assalas270@outlook.fr**

-- 📄 About me (I study computer science at the University of Perpignan.)
+- 📄 I study computer science at the University of Perpignan

 - ⚡ Fun fact **The f in printf stands for formatted not function.**